• About

 President, NSCB, Dr Fatsuma Olaleru, underscored the importance of sustaining biodiversity and the benefits for humanity.

-According to her, living in harmony with nature denoted that waste should be prevented and resources should be harnessed and not destroyed.
+According to her, living in harmony with nature means preventing waste and harnessing resources rather than destroying them.

-Olaleru stated that nature had been designed to take care of itself and people should be mindful of their activities so as not to cause imbalance in the cycle of life.
+Olaleru stated that nature had been designed to take care of itself, and people should be mindful of their activities so as not to disrupt the balance in the cycle of life.

 She charged the pupils to be ambassadors of biodiversity conservation and start by using available resources responsibly.

-Also, the Chief Executive Officer, GIS Konsult, Mr David Afolayan, who is an alumnus of the school, said his company alongside other partners would support UI Staff school.
+Additionally, the Chief Executive Officer of GIS Konsult, Mr David Afolayan, an alumnus of the school, stated that his company, along with other partners, will support the UI Staff School.

-According to him, the support will include planting fruit trees and gardens that will be maintained and the biodiversity mapping of the resources will also be done.
+According to him, the support will include planting fruit trees and maintaining gardens, as well as mapping the biodiversity of the resources.

-Afolayan said that his company promoted geo-literacy, adding that the company would support the school in the use of technology and make resources available for the pupils.
+Afolayan stated that his company promoted geoliteracy, noting that it would support the school in utilising technology and make resources available to the pupils.

-He deplored the challenges bedeviling the school from years of neglect such as leaking roofs, collapsed structures, teaching resources and a shortage of quality teachers due to retirements.
+He deplored the challenges bedevilling the school, stemming from years of neglect, such as leaking roofs, collapsed structures, inadequate teaching resources, and a shortage of quality teachers due to retirements.

 “For us, it is a call to action and we are reaching out to other alumni and other stakeholders to support UI Staff School,” Afolayan said.

-The CEO said there would be collaboration to mentor the pupils on biodiversity and the environment, and demonstrating how GIS can be used for environmental monitoring.
+The CEO announced a collaboration to mentor pupils on biodiversity and the environment, and to demonstrate how GIS can be used for environmental monitoring.

-Afolayan said asides conservation of biological diversity, some pupils could later choose a career path from the interventions to supporting the school.
+Afolayan said that, besides the conservation of biological diversity, some pupils could later choose a career path from the interventions to support the school.

 In her goodwill message, the Chairman, Board of Governors, UI Staff School, Prof. Ifeoma Isiugo-Abanihe, called for purposeful sensitisation to preserve biodiversity.

-Isiugo-Abanihe said, ”There is the need for people to improve their attitude toward plants and animals and managing nature’s resources for sustainability.”
+Isiugo-Abanihe said, ”There is a need for people to improve their attitude toward plants and animals and manage nature’s resources for sustainability.”

 Earlier, the Headmistress of the school, Mrs Hawau Adekanye, appreciating the organisers, said, ”Living in harmony with nature is not optional but germane to human survival.”

-NAN reports that the event featured planting of trees and school gardens on the premises of UI Staff School.
+The event featured the planting of trees and school gardens on the premises of UI Staff School.

-According to an online website, American Museum of Natural History, www.amnh.org, biological diversity refers to the variety of life on earth at all its levels, from genes to ecosystems.
+According to the American Museum of Natural History’s online website, www.amnh.org, biological diversity refers to the variety of life on Earth at all its levels, from genes to ecosystems.

 Tags: International Day for Biological DiversityMy Environment Wellbeing Initiative